SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] identifies[EmpiricalScrumPillars,Inspection] the most helpful changes to improve[EmpiricalScrumPillars,Adaptation] its effectiveness.
 The most impactful improvements[EmpiricalScrumPillars,Adaptation] are addressed as soon as possible.
-They[EmpiricalScrumPillars,Adaptation] may even be added to the Sprint Backlog for the next Sprint[ScrumEvents,Sprint].
+They[EmpiricalScrumPillars,Adaptation] may even be added to the Sprint Backlog[ScrumArtifacts,SprintBacklog] for the next Sprint[ScrumEvents,Sprint].

 The Sprint Retrospective[ScrumEvents,SprintRetrospective] concludes[ScrumEvents,Order] the Sprint[ScrumEvents,Sprint].
 It[ScrumEvents,SprintRetrospective] is timeboxed[Timebox] to a maximum of three hours[Timebox] for a onemonth Sprint[ScrumEvents,Sprint].